 The characters and their relationships with each other were also beautifully drawn.
 Rob Ryan is your text book unreliable narrator and he tells the reader so from the very first chapter with this quote: "What I am telling you, before you begin my story, is this—two things: I crave truth.
 And I lie."
 Despite this warning, I found myself falling for his delusions and fabrications.
 Cassie Maddox, Rob's partner, was also well written.
 She's a tough, intelligent female character with just the right amount of vulnerability and softness to be believable.

 But even more compelling than either of their individual characters, is the relationship between them.
 Their chemistry is phenomenal.
 The synchronicity between them, their shared understanding, and the building sexual tension were extremely well done.
+I found myself mourning the loss of their friendship after their relationship went south In addition to the main characters, I also enjoyed the side characters.
+They each had their quirks and idiosyncrasies that made them believable, and their relationships with the main duo were also intriguing.

 Both the mystery of the murdered twelve year old girl, and the mystery of Rob's past were engaging, although I figured out the answer to one of them pretty early on.
+Cassie's dislike for Rosalind and her assessment of her as psychopath aroused my suspicions, but I was sure that she and Damien were the killers after she and Jessica confirmed his story about the guy in the tracksuit.
+Still, this didn't ruin my enjoyment because the other mystery kept me intrigued and because I was invested in the characters.

 Other than the ending, the only other issue that stood out was my skepticism about the police being ignorant of Rob's past.
 Do police officers in Ireland not have to undergo extensive background checks like they do in the United States?
 Rob's past identity and involvement in a missing persons case surely would have come up even in a cursory investigation.
 Perhaps this is one of this differences between the U.S. and Ireland, but it really affected the believability of the story for me.